pulvreakt/pulvreakt/docsite/docs/tutorial-rabbitmq-platform/create-device-component.md

 The `DeviceSensorsComponent` manages the sensors (with the help of the `SensorsContainer`) and the communication with the behaviour.
-The logic implemented in the `cycle()` method is quite simple: on each cycle we read the value from the sensor and send it to the behaviour, that's it.
+The logic implemented in the `cycle()` method is quite simple: on each cycle, we read the value from the sensor and send it to the behaviour, that's it.

 ## Device Communication Component